blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 git clone https://github.com/blake-armstrong/binding-tutorial-PLUMED
 ```

-Once inside the repo, the input files required to run a simulation with OpenMM and PLUMED are provided in the 'simulation_files' directory.
-Included in the 'scripts' directory are bash scripts that will automate setting up the multiple-walker simulation files and will analyse the output for you.
+Once inside the repo, the input files required to run a simulation with OpenMM and PLUMED are provided in the `simulation_files` directory.
+Included in the `scripts` directory are bash scripts that will automate setting up the multiple-walker simulation files and will analyse the output for you.
 These scripts are not strictly necessary to perform this tutorial, the actions they perform can be done manually by the user.
 All the data has already been produced and analysed, and is presented in the 'data' directory.
 We will discuss how that data was produced and analysed so you can do it all yourself.

 <h3>OpennMM & PLUMED Installation</h3>